50th Street/Washington station

-50th Street/Washington station is a light rail station on the A Line of the Valley Metro Rail system in Phoenix, Arizona.
+50th Street/Washington station, also known as Ability360, is a light rail station on the A Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona.
 It is between 44th Street/Washington and Center Pkwy/Washington stations.
+The station consists of a set side platforms that are located on an island in the median of Washington Street.

 Background

 The station was built as an infill project to serve the Ability360 recreation center and include disability-friendly features that go beyond federal requirements, such as a more gradual slope and wider platforms.

 The station opened on April 25, 2019, and cost $22.9 million using funds derived from a light rail initiative passed in 2015.